mfkhan267/jenkins_on_azure2024/install_docker_on_linux_vm.md

 # Part 2

 This article shows how to install [Docker](https://docs.docker.com/engine/install/ubuntu) on an Ubuntu Linux VM for developing, packaging and shipping your containerized apps.
+We will need Docker to build and push our Containerized OCI Image with Jenkins.

 ## What is Docker?